 How DNS Cache Works

-When a user requests a website, the following sequence occurs:
+When a user opens a website, the lookup typically follows this order:

 Managing TTL Values